Back to all members...

 Tim G. J. Rudner

-Tim is a DPhil student in the Department of Computer Science at the University of Oxford, working with Yarin Gal and Yee Whye Teh.
+Tim was co-supervised by Yarin Gal and Yee Whye Teh.
 His research interests span variational inference, reinforcement learning, Bayesian deep learning, and AI safety.
 Tim obtained a master’s degree in statistics from the University of Oxford and an undergraduate degree in mathematics and economics from Yale University, where he received the Charles E. Clark Memorial Award for Academic Excellence.
 During his DPhil, Tim was a Visiting Fellow at the University of California, Berkeley and Yale University.
 He is also an AI Fellow at Georgetown University’s Center for Security and Emerging Technology, a Fellow of the German Academic Scholarship Foundation, recipient of the Qualcomm Innovation Fellowship, and a Rhodes Scholar.

 Publications while at OATML: